OADA/oada-api-spec/README.md

 ---------------
 The current version of the OADA API specification is intended to be a draft revision to seek input and feedback from the larger precision ag community.

+The draft specification has been defined in the RESTful API Modeling Language ([RAML](http://raml.org/)).
+The API specification in its entirety can be found here: [oada-api.raml](oada-api.raml)

 Authentication
 --------------
 The open authorization standard OAuth 2 will be leveraged as the protocol to secure OADA APIs.